This will be a complete guide to Buddhist chanting meditation for beginners.

 What is a good chant for meditation?

-The best mantra for meditation is “Om”.
+The best chant for meditation is “Om”.
 This is the universal sound and one of the simplest sounds to meditate on.
 If you are Buddhist or Hindu, you might like to use sacred mantras, which have various benefits depending on which mantra you chant.

 What are the benefits?